 Atonement – The doctrine of Atonement is rooted in the Old Testament and is the foundation in *Christian teaching for reconciliation between God and Man.
 Atonement, as found in the Old Testament Scriptures, is derived from the Hebrew word kaphar, (kaw-far’) (OT:3722 Strong’s number definition) primarily meaning to “cover”.

-The doctrine of Atonement can only be understood in context of other doctrinal teachings of the Scripture and are listed as follows: The doctrine of God, Man, Sin and Salvation:
+The doctrine of Atonement can only be understood in the context of other doctrinal teachings of the Scripture and are listed as follows: The doctrine of God, Man, Sin, and Salvation:

 2.)
 Man – The Scriptures teach that man was created, by God, perfect and without fault, and God dwelt and walked with man having a close fellowship.
 (See: Genesis 2:4-9)